mdamyanova/SoftUni-CSharpWeb-Meow/README.md

 In this cat database we have the following tables and relations

 Cats
+- Home Cat - Name, Age, Image, Description, Location, Gender, Owner
-- Name, ImageUrl, Description, Location, information if it's adopted, Gender
+- Adoption Cat -  Name, Age, Image, Description, Location, Gender, IsAdopted, IsRequested, RequestedOwnerId, Owner

 Users
-- the default ASP.NET Identity System + Name, Birthdate
+- the default ASP.NET Identity System + Name, Location, Birthdate, Profile Photo, Gender, Home Cats, Adopted Cats

 Relations
-- one cat can have only one owner, and one owner can have many cats adopted
+- one cat can have only one owner, and one owner can have many home and adopted cats

 ## Business Logic
 Anonymous users can: